ﮩ٨ـﮩﮩ٨ـ Tune Your Frequencyﮩ٨ـﮩﮩ٨ـ 🧬How To Reset Your Energy🧬

 Practice 3: Gratitude That Feels Real

 The moment I open my eyes, my first thought is gratitude.
-I usually start by praying and giving thanks.
-Just taking a moment to notice what I’m thankful for—saying it aloud or even thinking it quietly in my head really shifts my energy and sets the tone for the day.
+I start the day by giving thanks, sometimes through prayer, sometimes simply by noticing what I appreciate.
+Whether spoken aloud or held quietly, that moment of gratitude gently shifts my energy and sets the tone for the day.

 Waking up is a blessing.
 Being able to walk, stretch, blink, or simply lie in your bed is something someone out there is praying for.
 Even one simple acknowledgment like “Wow, I’m so thankful to see another day” or “I’m grateful I got to rest in my bed” can move your energy into a calmer, more centered state and, more importantly, put you in a frequency of gratitude.